-On Wednesday, February 8, City Council will hold a public hearing on recommended changes to the Shelter to Housing Continuum project that was adopted in 2021.
+On Wednesday, February 8, City Council will hold a public hearing on recommended changes to the Shelter to Housing Continuum project, which was adopted in 2021.
 That project sought to address the crisis of houseless Portlanders by making it easier to site homeless shelters.

 But as the City launched the Safe Rest Villages initiative and the Joint City-County Office of Homeless Services continued to operate existing facilities and open others, several implementation issues arose as shelter operators sought to permit new outdoor shelters in Portland.